Lalola (Mexican TV series)

 Lalola is a Mexican comedy drama streaming television series based on the 2007 Argentine telenovela of the same name, created by Sebastián Ortega.
 The series stars Bárbara de Regil and Alejandro de la Madrid.
 It premiered on Vix on 2 February 2024.
 The second season premiered on 8 November 2024.
+Soon after the second season premiered, the show was cancelled.